-Trigger: The data was not analyzed for qualified internal applicants for this reporting period.
-The Department gained access to OPM's USA-Staffing applicant flow system at the end of the FY and will conduct an analysis of qualified PWTD internal applicants for promotions to supervisory positions in FY 2021.
+Trigger: DOI was unable to fully analyze qualified internal applicant data for this reporting period.
+The Department gained access to OPM's USA-Staffing applicant flow system at the end of the FY and will conduct an analysis of qualified PWTD internal applicants for promotions to supervisory positions in FY 2022.
 The second trigger revealed that the higher the grade the least number of PWTD were selected for higher graded positions.
 The data revealed that PWTDs were selected at the GS-13 grade level, however, the number of selectees declined at the GS-14 grade level and were no selections of PWTDs at the GS-15 and SES grade levels.